Nextdoor/rightscale_rightlink10_rightscripts/README.markdown

 All inputs are environment variables / RightInputs.
 A 'DEBUG' is available for debugging / verbose operation.

+### Scripts

+The following scripts are available:

+* dump-env : A simple script to dump environemnt variables to a JASON hash.
+This script is really more of a sanity check/demo script than anything else.

+* elb-connect/elb-disconnect : Connect/Disconnect to an AWS ELB specified as
+an environment variable.
+For various historical reasons, this script does very little heavy lifting itself instead generating input JSON which is fed to the embedded copy of the [Kingpin](http://github.com/nextdoor/kingpin) tool.

+* mounts : Consolidate and mount unsed instance store space or specified EBS volumes into an MDRAID volumes.
+For various historical reasons, this script also does very little heavy-lifting and instead leverages the embedded scripts from the [storage-scripts](http://github.com/diranged/storage-scripts) repo.

+* hostname : Set the hostname to value specified in environment variable.
+Also does some sanity checking that the name matches Nextdoor naming conventions.

+* puppet-install : General Pupppet bootstrapping.
+Download, install, config and launch a Puppet run.
+By default it will run Puppet 5 times or until it gets a clean convergence.

+### Supporting tools

+* embedded copy of Kingpin(see above)

+* embedded copy of the storage-scripts repo(see above)

+* nextdoor/lib/utils is a small Python utils library leveraged by the various scripts in the 'nextdoor' directory.
+Things like logging to stdout and syslog with a single function call, handling environment variable validation, sane handling of execution of subcommands and handling their exit and exitcodes, etc.

 ## Development Tooling

 Various development tooling is embedded in the repo. *None* of which is